SR&ED Lease Expenditures Policy

 Paragraph 37(1)(a) Pool of deductible SR&ED expenditures – current expenditures

-For years prior to 2014, the only exception to a building is for a special-purpose building prescribed by the Regulations.
+The only exception is for lease costs incurred after December 15, 2024, for a special-purpose building prescribed by the Regulations.
 Prescribed special-purpose buildings are buildings the Department of Finance Canada approves on a building-by-building basis.
-For more information on special-purpose buildings, please refer to Appendix A of the SR&ED Capital Expenditures Policy.
+For more information on special-purpose buildings, refer to Appendix A of the SR&ED Capital Expenditures Policy.

 When under the terms of a lease agreement it is clear that the lessee has the right to use a building and equipment, the claimant should make a reasonable allocation of the lease costs between the building (expenditure not allowable for SR&ED purposes) and the equipment (may be an allowable expenditure).

-In certain cases, a lease expenditure made before 2014 attributable to the lease of something other than a building may be allowable provided the requirements discussed in sections 2.2.1 and 2.2.2 are otherwise met.
+In certain cases, a lease expenditure incurred after December 15, 2024, attributable to the lease of something other than a building may be allowable provided the requirements discussed in sections 2.2.1 and 2.2.2 are otherwise met.
 For example, a lease expenditure for a structure (a bridge or a dam) may be allowable under the traditional method if the structure meets the requirements discussed in section 2.2.1.
 A lease expenditure for a structure may be allowable under the proxy method if the expenditure meets the requirements discussed in section 2.2.2.
-Please refer to Interpretation Bulletin IT-79R3, Capital cost allowance – Buildings or other structures for further discussion on structures.
+Refer to Archived Interpretation Bulletin IT-79R3, Capital cost allowance – Buildings or other structures for further discussion on structures.

 Paragraph 37(1)(a) Pool of deductible SR&ED expenditures – current expenditures